Directed by Andrew Bernstein | Written by Andre & Maria Jacquemetton | 47 min

 Surprisingly, the episode’s most torrid affair belongs to Roger Sterling and Joan Holloway.
 Roger is like an older version of Don — another suave, filthy-rich advertising executive who cheats on his wife.
 On the other hand, Joan is a much more complicated and independent character than she appears.

-Mad Men is a show in which the female characters overcome the era’s restrictive gender roles.
-Nowhere is this more obvious than through Peggy.
+Mad Men is a show in which all the female characters are much more complicated and independent than they appear.
+Nowhere is this more obvious than with Peggy Olson.
 The secretaries all take part in a blind lipstick test, but Ms. Olson is the only one who isn’t fawning over the free product.
 “I don’t want to feel like one of a hundred colors in a box,” she tells senior copywriter Freddy Rumsen.
 She then refers to the tissues in the garbage can as “a basket of kisses.”
-By the end of the day, she is on the staff of the Belle Jolie account.
+By the end of the day, she’s working for the Belle Jolie account.

 While all the other characters are working to find love, Peggy’s only love is work.
 Advertising is her passion, which is inspiring, actually.
 For as much as Mad Men is a show about relationships, it’s also about the ambitions of big business.
 Peggy has her eyes set straight on the top; relationships be damned.

 Plot-wise, “Babylon” is about as interesting as “Ladies’ Room.”
 But already the execution is so much better.
-The early goings of the series were slow, but things are starting to heat up.
 Even though this is a minor installment, Mad Men is now operating as a well-oiled machine.
 “Babylon” hints at only greater things to come.

 Mergers & Acquisitions